2021 University of Maine Cooperative Extension Annual Report

 - University of Maine Cooperative Extension’s Digital Presence and Pandemic Response

 - Financial Support

 Welcome to the University of Maine Cooperative Extension!
 We are located across the state in 16 county offices, research farms, 4-H camps and learning centers, and online.
-We are the largest outreach component of the University of Maine and reach more Maine people than any other entity within the seven campus University of Maine System.
+We are the largest outreach component of the University of Maine and reach more Maine people than any other entity within the seven-campus University of Maine System.
 Our work is focused on helping Maine communities thrive and we do so by connecting people to research-based information, education, and services.
 UMaine Extension conducts the state’s most successful out-of-school youth education program through 4-H, empowering young people to reach their full potential.
+Our youth programming also includes our 4-H camps and learning centers which provide opportunities for youth to engage in outdoor experiential learning.
 Extension also helps support, sustain, and grow the food-based economy across the entire state of Maine.
-In addition, we partner with other organizations and programs to provide additional educational opportunities to a diversity of audiences across this state.
+In addition, we provide valuable statewide programming in nutrition education, healthy families and communities, and within the aquaculture industry.
+We also partner with other organizations and programs to provide additional educational opportunities to a diversity of audiences across this state.